qingxiangguo/Tools-for-Cancer-Genome-Analysis/README.md

 ### Update Yang lab Library

-Edit the library.yaml file first
+Edit the library.yaml file first, add the book name and STAR

 Then